Malayalam cinema: 1960s

 Ramu Kariat, one of the directors of Neelakuyil (along with P. Bhaskaran), went on to become a successful director in the 1960s and 1970s.
 P. Bhaskaran directed many acclaimed and hit films in the 1960s and 70s.
 The cameraman of Neelakkuyil, A. Vincent, also became a noted director of the 1960s and 1970s.
 Notable films of this decade include Odayil Ninnu, Bhargavi Nilayam (1964), Chemmeen (1965), Murappennu (1965) and Iruttinte Athmavu (1966).

 Malayalam cinema's first colour film was Kandam Bacha Coat (1961).

 Chemmeen (1965), directed by Ramu Kariat and based on a novel of the same name by Thakazhi Sivasankara Pillai, went on to become very popular and became the first South Indian film to win the National Film Award for Best Feature Film.

 Most of the films of the 1960s were animated by the nationalist and socialist projects and centered on issues relating to caste and class exploitation, the fight against obscurantist beliefs, the degeneration of the feudal class, and the break-up of the joint-family system.

 In the 1960s, M. Krishnan Nair, Kunchacko and P. Subramaniam were the leading Malayali producers.
 Thikkurusi Sukumaran Nair, Prem Nazir, Sathyan, Madhu, Adoor Bhasi, Bahadur, S.P.
 Pillai, K.P.
 Ummer, Kottarakara Sreedharan Nair, Raghavan, G.K.
 Pillai, Muthukulam, Joseprakash, Paravur Bharatan, Muthayya, Shankaradi, Govindankutty, K.R.
 Vijaya, Padmini, Ragini, Sharada, Sheela, Ambika, Jayabharathi, Arumula Ponnamma and Sadahna were among the more popular actors active in this period.

 During the 1950s, 1960s and 1970s, Kunchacko made significant contributions to Malayalam cinema, both as a producer and as director of some notable movies.
-He started Udaya Studios in Alleppey (Alappuzha) in 1947, reducing the travel to Madras (Chennai) for film crew and actors.
+He started Udaya Studios in Alappuzha in 1947, reducing the travel to Madras (Chennai) for film crew and actors.
 This boosted Malayalam film production in Kerala.

 Many directors sprang up in this period.
 P.N.
 Menon made Rosy and later Chemparanthi.
-G. Aravindan and Adoor Gopalakrishnan also started work in 1960s and became famous later.
+G. Aravindan and Adoor Gopalakrishnan also started work in the 1960s and became famous later.